veeto

 Key Takeaways

-• Establishes the Great Redwood Trail Agency as a state subdivision to manage rail services and trails in California's north coast.
+• Establishes the Great Redwood Trail Agency as a state subdivision.

-• Exempts the agency from local building and zoning laws except for projects on non-agency owned property.
+• Exempts the agency from local building and zoning rules, with limited property exceptions.

 Summary